Grongg/Chess/README.md

-This project is a simple copy of the famous game "Chest".
+This project is a simple copy of the famous game "Chess".

 Made by Lionel De Sousa.